Giulio Agricola (Rome Metro)

 Giulio Agricola is an underground station on Line A of the Rome Metro.
 It is located on Via Tuscolana, on the junction with Viale Giulio Agricola and Viale Marco Fulvio Nobiliore, in an area where roads and squares are named after Roman commanders and consuls.

+History

+The construction of Line A around the Giulio Agricola Station encountered some flooding and subsistence.

 The station is the setting for the short film Ultimo Metro with Debora Calì.

+Amenities

+In December 2022, the Station was one of the first stations in the Rome Metro to have Amazon lockers installed for pickup of online orders.
+Bike parking was added in 2023.
+This was done to prevent the longtime crime of bicycle theft, and to increase intermodal transportation.